MicrosoftDocs/PowerShell-Docs/reference/6/PackageManagement/Find-Package.md

 PS C:\> Find-Package -Provider "PSModule"
 ```

-This command finds all available Windows PowerShell module packages from galleries that are registered with the PSModule provider.
+This command finds all available PowerShell module packages from galleries that are registered with the PSModule provider.

 ### Example 2: Find a package from a provider that is not yet installed